Root Canal Therapy – Tukwila, WA

-One of the last lines of defense when it comes to preserving a tooth is root canal therapy (RCT).
-Root canals restore a tooth with severe decay from the inside out, that is, they involve removing infected nerve tissue and placing a filling material inside of the tooth.
+One of the last lines of defense when it comes to preserving a tooth is root canal therapy for Tukwila, WA patients..
+Root canals restore a tooth with severe decay from the inside out, that is, they involve removing the infected nerve tissue and placing a filling material inside of the tooth.
 This eliminates the diseased tissues and infection, disinfects the tooth, and prevents the tooth from eroding from the inside.

 Teeth typically need to be treated with RCT when: